-La Conner is a small town in Washington, in the heart of Skagit Valley tulip country.
+La Conner is a town in the Northwest Washington region of Washington, in the heart of Skagit Valley tulip country.

 Get in